DontSlipOnDirt/NL2Vis/README.md

 ## 🙌Introduction

 Hi!
-This is the official repository for the paper ["nvAgent: Automated Visualization from Natural Language via Collaborative Agent Workflow"](https://xxxxxxxxxxxxxx).
+This is the official repository for the paper ["nvAgent: Massive Data Visualization from Natural Language via Collaborative Agent Workflow"](https://xxxxxxxxxxxxxx).

 In this paper,  we propose *nvAgent*, a *'' turnkey solution''* for automatic data visualization from multiple datasheets with chat-style instruction and a single click. *nvAgent* features a collaborative agent workflow that solves complex NL2Vis tasks with a *''divide-and-conquer''* manner.
 It consists of three specialized agents—*Processor*, *Composer*, and *Validator*—each optimized for different stages of the visualization generation process with shared memory.